MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 This will rebuild our solution and dump a lot of information to console.
 It looks very much like setting *MSBuild project build output verbosity* to `Normal` or `Detailed` in Visual Studio's Options window!

-We're getting closer, and [MSBuild official documentation](https://docs.microsoft.com/visualstudio/msbuild/msbuild){:target="_blank"} has a lot more information, like [using MSBuild programmatically](https://docs.microsoft.com/visualstudio/msbuild/msbuild-api){:target="_blank"}.
+We're getting closer, and [MSBuild official documentation](https://docs.microsoft.com/visualstudio/msbuild/msbuild){:target="_blank"} has a lot more information on the topic.
+The key section, for us, will be [using MSBuild programmatically](https://docs.microsoft.com/visualstudio/msbuild/msbuild-api){:target="_blank"}.

 # The goal